christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 And when you're already at it, check out [Benjamin's presentations](https://benjamin-hackl.at/talks);
 they inspired me to try out reveal.js in the first place.

+Take another look at the very beginning of the example presentation:
 ```html
 <div class="slides">
     <div class="header-left">